 Give Them Something to Climb

 Your snake might be stressed because they’re bored.
 This is often the case with snakes kept in standard enclosures, with nothing inside to climb on or interact with, and newspaper substrate.
-A snake in an environment like this won’t be happy, and this may be directly or indirectly causing them stress.
+A snake in an environment will be stressed and unhappy.

 While you’re providing them with a cover in their enclosure, you should also offer them something to climb.
 Many snakes enjoy basking on branches in the wild, and other snakes beside enjoy having something different to sit on.